 Fast forward to June, a crucial period begins for scallop fishermen in Hokkaido, the largest producer of the premium delicacy in Japan, as it typically marks the start of a new harvest season that lasts till October.

 However, with Covid-19 travel restrictions still in place, exporters from the region have been unable to fly scallops and other fresh produce directly to Hong Kong, the top importer of Japanese agricultural and marine products.

 “As countries took time to recover and travel restrictions remained firmly in place for weeks before being gradually lifted, there was an urgent demand to bring fresh perishable seafood to consumers outside of Japan,” explained Charles Kaufmann, CEO, North Asia South Pacific, DHL Global Forwarding and President/Representative Director, DHL Global Forwarding Japan K.K.

 Stepping in to help the industry weather the crisis, DHL Global Forwarding Japan coordinated with local partners and authorities to swiftly organize the first and only direct freight service from Chitose to Hong Kong since the suspension of international flights from Hokkaido came into effect.

-The chartered flights – which kicked off on 12 June this year – transport the island’s fresh seafood directly to Hong Kong — the largest export market for Hokkaido’s succulent scallops.
+The chartered flights, which kicked off on June 12 this year, transport the island’s fresh seafood directly to Hong Kong — the largest export market for Hokkaido’s succulent scallops.
 It is also the main gateway to China, which saw overall seafood imports increase by 39 percent in 2019 to ¥1.6 trillion (€13.3 billion).